joelczk/LumiRandom/README.md

 **Password**\
 For All: password\
 **SQLite Database**\
-NOTE: Some of the complex queries cannot work using SQLITE Database\
+NOTE: Some of the complex queries cannot work using SQLite Database\
-To view database, please download DB browser for SQL Lite\
+To view database, please download DB browser for SQLite\
 Load site.db into DB Browser\
 **PSQL Database**\
 If you are using psql database for testing, please remember to include the following code into psql: